 I’m Old Skool.
-I should note my first “word processor” was a Brother electric typewriter that could store four lines of text and display them on a tiny LCD screen above the keyboard.
-I went from that to the Commodore 64 (for my son) and a Compaq Desk Pro.
+I should note my first “word processor” was a Brother electric typewriter that would remember four lines of text and display them on a tiny screen above the keyboard.
+I went from that to the Commodore 64 (mostly for my son) and a Compaq Desk Pro.

 In the 90s, I switched over to Mac.
 I now use social media to connect with family, friends, clients and network members.
 The creative use of web tools enhances my volunteerism, community development projects and also supports adult education programs, training and communications with colleagues, associates and clients.
 Most recently, I’ve decided to try my hand at blogging and vlogging.

 It took me a long time to settle on the scope of my work.
 In the late 1970’s, I was drawn to global or international issues.
 I organized United Nations Association provincial youth conferences and joined the board of directors of the United Nations Association Canada.
 We hosted the UN’s 40th Anniversary Round Table in Ottawa.
 We had to fly back and forth for monthly meetings and events.
 For a single mom, it was just too much.
 I pulled back from national and international activities to focus on municipal projects and more regional programs.
 Think globally – act locally!